pharo-open-documentation/pharo-wiki/General/Glossary.md

 In Pharo, you can use the keyword `thisContext` to interact with the current context of your code.
 It will return the `Context` object at the moment of the execution.
 This object is different at each method call.

 ## Debugger
-The *Debugger* is a tool opened by the system when it encounters a bug.
+The *Debugger* is a tool opened by the system when an exception is raised and never get caught.
 This tool allows the developer to interact with the execution [context](#context) that raised the error and its previous contexts.
 It let the users inspect the objects present in this context and update the code to fix the bug using the execution informations as a help.

 ## Dispatch
 Dispatch is a technique used in object-oriented programming to delegate behavior using [polymorphism](#polymorphism).
 The goal is to define a concept that will changed depending on the context.
 For example we can have an application with commands.
 When we need to execute the command, instead of creating a switch/case, each object will implement its own behaviour on a method of the same name and we just need to call this method.